plabayo/rama/README.md

 and grow the framework.
 It does mean however that there are still several non-backward compatible releases that will follow `0.2`.

 In the meanwhile the async ecosystem of Rust is also maturing, and edition 2024 is also to be expected as a 2024 end of year gift.
-It goes also without saying that we do not nilly-willy change designs or break on purpose.
+It goes also without saying that we do not willy-nilly change designs or break on purpose.
 The core design is by now also well defined.
-But truth has to be said, there is still plenty to be improve and work out.
+But truth has to be said, there is still plenty to be improved and worked out.
 Production use and feedback from you and other users helps a lot with that.
 As such, if you use Rama do let us know feedback over [Discord][discord-url], [email](mailto:glen@plabayo.tech) or a [GitHub issue](https://github.com/plabayo/rama/issues).

-👉 If you are a company or enterprise that makes use of Rama, or even an individual user that makes use of Rama for commcercial purposes.
+👉 If you are a company or enterprise that makes use of Rama, or even an individual user that makes use of Rama for commercial purposes.
 Please consider becoming [a business/enterprise subscriber](https://polar.sh/plabayo).
 It helps make the development cycle to remain sustainable, and is beneficial to you as well.
 As part of your benefits we are also available to assist you with migrations between breaking releases.
 For enterprise users we can even make time to develop those PR's in your integration codebases ourselves on your behalf.
 A win for everybody. 💪

 ## 📣 | Rama Ecosystem